cake-contrib/Cake.MsDeploy/README.md

 # Cake.MsDeploy

 Cake.MsDeploy is an Addin that extends [Cake](http://cakebuild.net/) for executing commands with the MsDeploy.exe (Web Deploy) command line interface (cli).
 In order to use this extension, [MsDeploy v3.6](https://www.microsoft.com/en-us/download/details.aspx?id=43717) will already have to be installed on the computer the cake build script is being executed on.

+Release notes can be found [here](ReleaseNotes.md).

 ## Build Status
+Continuous Integration is provided by [AppVeyor](https://www.appveyor.com).
+The build can be found at [https://ci.appveyor.com/project/cakecontrib/cake-msdeploy](https://ci.appveyor.com/project/cakecontrib/cake-msdeploy).

 ![AppVeyor](https://ci.appveyor.com/api/projects/status/github/cake-contrib/Cake.MsDeploy)